WisconsinRobotics/WRover_Playground_ROS2/README.md

 int8 light_status

 ```
+I modified code and kept on using `ros2 run move_bot_sub talker`.

 ## TASK 4: (Extra)
 	Use PID controls to arrive at the target more effectively.
 You can also try to implement turning PID but that might be a little overkill.

+I modified code to use P and kept on using `ros2 run move_bot_sub talker`.

 FOR HELP: